 The parents-to-be go through a joyful yet worrisome experience.
-From listing down the possible choices of names to choosing between which techniques of ultrasound to go for, new parents have a lot to decide upon.
-An ultrasound is crucial for providing the new parents-to-be with diagnostic information about the fetal growth, position and development.
-Ultrasound is an imaging technique which produces the images of a fetus using the sound waves.
+From listing down the possible choices of names to choosing which ultrasound techniques to go for, new parents have a lot to decide upon.
+An ultrasound is crucial for providing the new parents-to-be with diagnostic information about fetal growth, position and development.
+Ultrasound is an imaging technique which produces images of a fetus using sound waves.

-Where ultrasound provides with the image of the developing baby, it also helps in diagnosing the infections, swellings and causes of pains in the mother’s body.
-However, with the advancement in technology, the pregnancy clinics now provide you with a variety of ultrasound techniques.
-Where the traditional 2D ultrasound technique gives a grey and blurry image of the baby, the 3D and 4D ultrasound gives a more realistic picture of the infant.
+Where ultrasound provides the image of the developing baby, it also helps diagnose infections, swellings and causes of pains in the mother’s body.
+However, with the advancement in technology, pregnancy clinics now provide you with various ultrasound techniques.
+For example, where the traditional 2D ultrasound technique gives a grey and blurry image of the baby, the 3D and 4D ultrasound provide a more realistic picture of the infant.

-Let’s start with identifying the basics of the three—2D ultrasound produces an image which only consists of the outlines of the body and a blurred image of the internal organs, for many parent sit doesn’t provide them with satisfactory results.
+Let’s start with identifying the basics of the three—2D ultrasound produces an image which only consists of the outlines of the body and a blurred vision of the internal organs; for many parents sitting doesn’t provide satisfactory results.

-As the name says it all, 3D ultrasounds give a picture in three dimensions.
-In three dimensions ultrasounds, you can see the face, skin, gender and shape of the facial features.
+As the name says, 3D ultrasounds give a picture in three dimensions.
+In three-dimensional ultrasounds, you can see the facial features, skin, gender and shape.
 The only difference between 3D and 4D ultrasound is that in 4D technique also tells you the expected time.
-The best and probably the most advanced part about 4D ultrasound is that it gives a moving picture of the baby.
+The best and probably the most advanced part of 4D ultrasound is that it gives a moving picture of the baby.

-The traditional 2D technique is considered to be highly secured as the exposure to waves is highly limited.
-3D is as safe as 2D as it doesn’t involve employing additional medical equipment.
-The process of taking a 3D ultrasound is similar to the 2d technique; the only difference is between the image processing methods.
-In the 3D technique, a collection of various 2D images is taken and is converted into the 3D dimensional image through a computer software package.
+The traditional 2D technique is highly secured as exposure to waves is highly limited.
+On the other hand, 3D is as safe as 2D as it doesn’t involve employing additional medical equipment.
+Taking a 3D ultrasound is similar to the 2d technique; the only difference is between the image processing methods.
+In the 3D design, a collection of various 2D images is taken and converted into a 3D dimensional image through a computer software package.

-Since the frequency sound waves are quite high in both the 4D and 3D scans, most of the doctor’s advice against it as it can leave the baby more exposed to the waves.
-The only time a doctor would go for the 3D and 4D scan is when there’s a risk of any congenital disability or any health-related abnormality.
-Going for 4D and 3D scans for video souvenirs is not a medically safe option.
-Since both the 3D and 4D techniques use ultrasound energy and sound waves higher than the standardized levels, it could have potential impacts on the fetus.
+Since the frequency of sound waves is pretty high in the 4D and 3D scans, most doctors advise against it as it can leave the baby more exposed to the waves.
+The only time a doctor would go for the 3D and 4D scan is when there’s a risk of any congenital disability or health-related abnormality.
+Using 4D and 3D scans for video souvenirs is not a medically safe option.
+Since the 3D and 4D techniques use ultrasound energy and sound waves higher than the standardized levels, it could potentially impact the fetus.

-Addition of 3D and 4D ultrasound is one of the greatest innovations in reproductive technology.
+Adding 3D and 4D ultrasound is one of the greatest innovations in reproductive technology.
 However, exposing the baby to diagnostic imaging is not what the doctors would suggest.
-If you are still indecisive about which technique to use, you can contact pregnancy professionals and specialist at Ultrasound Plus to book your next appointment and to acquire high-quality visuals and ultrasound results.
+Suppose you are still indecisive about which technique to use.
+In that case, you can contact pregnancy professionals and specialists at Ultrasound Plus to book your next appointment and acquire high-quality visuals and ultrasound results.